zencoder/zencoder-utils/codec_performance/README.md

 **Encodist\.pm**: Perl module

-**run\_encoders.pl**: sample program scripts that show how the use the Encodist object.
+**run\_encoders.pl**: sample program scripts that show how to use the Encodist object.

 **plotting/**: Directory of example .gp files which can be used with gnuplot to plot a wide range of output values.
 Automating the creation of plots is TBD.

 #### Quick Start Example

-Create a hash with the desired codec settings, instantiate and configure an Encodist object, and call it's run method:
+Create a hash with the desired codec settings, instantiate and configure an Encodist object, and call its run method:

     #!/usr/bin/perl -w
     use Encodist;